 JNNP Podcast

 JNNP’s ambition is to publish the most ground-breaking and cutting-edge research from around the world.
-Encompassing the entire genre of neurological sciences, our focus is on the common disorders (stroke, multiple sclerosis, Parkinson’s disease, epilepsy, peripheral neuropathy, subarachnoid haemorrhage and neuropsychiatry), but with a keen interest in the Gordian knots that present themselves in the field, such as ALS. * The purpose of this podcast is to educate and to inform.
-The content of this podcast does not constitute medical advice and it is not intended to function as a substitute for a healthcare practitioner’s judgement, patient care or treatment.
-The views expressed by contributors are those of the speakers.
-BMJ does not endorse any views or recommendations discussed or expressed on this podcast.
-Listeners should also be aware that professionals in the field may have different opinions.
-By listening to this podcast, listeners agree not to use its content as the basis for their own medical treatment or for the medical treatment of others.
+Encompassing the entire genre of neurological sciences, our focus is on the common disorders (stroke, multiple sclerosis, Parkinson’s disease, epilepsy, peripheral neuropathy, subarachnoid haemorrhage and neuropsychiatry), but with a keen interest in the Gordian knots that present themselves in the field, such as ALS.

 Listen on: